yliu6680/imooc-news-config/README.md

 Assumes hashmap and hashset will work perfectly, so each operation ill only cost O(1).
 Java IO package will not be discussed in this section.

-#### File Reader
+#### Generate Graph
-The time complexity of reading file will be O(N).
+The time complexity of reading file will be O(N), because there are totally N lines in the file, and we only used O(1) operation per line.

 However, each time, the application only read the file one time, and then store the graph in memory.
 So it will not affect a lot for the RESTful API.

 #### Graph Search
 The ***time complexity*** of the BFS is ***O(M)***, because the worst case will search whole graph.